IrosTheBeggar/mStream/README.md

 #### [Website](https://mstream.io)

 ### Server Features
 * Cross Platform.
-Works on Windows, OSX, Linux
+Works on Windows, OSX, Linux, & FreeBSD
 * Light on memory and CPU
 * Tested on multi-terabyte libraries
-* Runs on ARM board like the Raspberry Pi
+* Runs on ARM boards like the Raspberry Pi

 ### WebApp Features
 * Gapless Playback